Israel strikes Hezbollah bastion in Beirut

 Hezbollah started fighting Israeli troops along the Lebanon border a day after its Palestinian ally Hamas staged its unprecedented attack on Israel on October 7.

-Israeli Prime Minister Benjamin Netanyahu vowed in an address to world leaders on Friday that there would be no-let up in the battle against Hezbollah until Israel's northern border was secured.
+Israeli Prime Minister Benjamin Netanyahu vowed in an address to world leaders on Friday that there would be no let-up in the battle against Hezbollah until Israel's northern border was secured.

-Israeli military spokesman Daniel Hagari said the strike targeted "the central headquarters" of Hezbollah in the southern suburbs of the city.
+Israeli military spokesman Daniel Hagari said the strike had targeted "the central headquarters" of Hezbollah in the southern suburbs of the city.

 After the Beirut strikes, Hezbollah said it had fired more rockets into Israel "in defence of Lebanon and its people".
+There were no immediate reports of casualties.

 - 'Deadliest in a generation' -